 Collectively, farmers and ranchers working to restore and maintain soil health can also significantly contribute to our nation’s climate mitigation efforts by using soil health practices to reduce carbon emissions and store large amounts of atmospheric carbon in the soil.
 Soil health management practices and systems can create carbon sinks, increase water holding capacity, and improve recycling of nitrogen by crops, mitigating greenhouse gas emissions while protecting our ability to feed a growing population.

 The Agriculture Resilience Act (ARA) recognizes the importance of soil health and encourages farmers and ranchers to pull carbon out of the air and into their soils.
-The ARA acknowledges soil health as a foundational building block for agriculture to reach its climate-mitigating potential.
-As such, the bill includes specific soil health goals and an entire title outlining legislative changes and proposals to support widespread adoption of climate stewardship practices that also build soil health.
+In fact, the ARA includes soil health as a foundational building block for agriculture to reach its climate-mitigating potential.
+As such, the bill sets specific soil health goals and an entire title outlining legislative changes and proposals to support widespread adoption of climate stewardship practices that also build soil health.